Jabulani Elephant Care Crisis Fund

 Why Jabulani Needs Funding

-It has always been part of our business model that every guest staying at Jabulani contributes to the expenses associated with caring for the herd.
+It has always been part of their business model that every guest staying at Jabulani contributes to the expenses associated with caring for the herd.
 However, these funds only become available for use after the guests have stayed at Jabulani.
 This presents an entirely new challenge with both local and global travel restrictions in place and not being able to welcome visitors to Jabulani.

 The conservation of elephants has become more and more vital in recent years as the poaching epidemic started to rise dramatically, compared to previous decades.
 The detrimental effects of the human-elephant conflict, including poaching, can be seen on the ground with the increased number of displaced or abandoned elephant orphans.
 Khanyisa at HERD is an example of this, having been abandoned after a vicious snare used by poachers trapped and brutally injured her.

-The increased threat of poaching has especially been looming over us during the COVID-19 Lockdowns that have caused many people to lose income and jobs, and to seek out other means of making a living.
+The increased threat of poaching has especially been looming over them during the COVID-19 Lockdowns that have caused many people to lose income and jobs, and to seek out other means of making a living.
 The reported poaching attacks on wildlife have been increasing during this time.
 Our responsibility to support the rescued Jabulani herd and HERD orphanage continue, but so does the need to keep the orphanage and Jabulani herd afloat and ready should the need arise to take in other orphans or elephants in need.
 The resources to do so, however, have dwindled with the block on tourism and fundraising remains a vital and the key way to maintain our work in elephant conservation on the ground.

 Where the Money goes